 The best way to navigate Giglio Island is by bus.
 Buses regularly depart from Giglio Porto and run to Giglio Castello and Giglio Campese – the main stops on the island.
 Tickets are €2 per single trip.
 If you want to explore the rest of the island, you can on foot or by taxi.
 You can also bring your car from the mainland.

-Giglio is divided into three districts.
-Each with its own story and sights:
+Giglio is divided into three districts, Giglio Porto, Giglio Campese and Giglio Castello.
+Each has its own story and sights, see below.